This is my comfort in my affliction, that your promise gives me life.

 Naomi was homesick, widowed and now her only children were dead.

-Do you see how we know that God helped Naomi keep her kind heart?
+God helped Naomi keep her kind heart.
 She treated Ruth and Orpah with love, not like pagan cast offs.
 While none of us chooses a sinless nature, loving God helps our character develop to resemble His.

 Even in her suffering and in the mysterious way that only God can work, His plan for the coming Savior continued to unfold in unsuspecting lives.